For a species capable of landing a man on the moon, we sure do have trouble running an effective meeting.

 2. Think “Sermon”

 Can’t think of a theme for your meetings?
 Here’s an easy one: Ritual.

-Greeks have their own Easter; our church follows a different calendar than most.
-It’s my favorite holiday – We walk around the church singing, we play a simple game involving hard-boiled eggs, and we eat lots of lamb.
-Those rituals symbolize new life, rebirth and forgiveness, but also connect Greeks here in America with their heritage.
+We ethnic Greeks have our own Easter on a different day than most sects of Christianity.
+We walk around the church while singing, we play a simple game involving hard-boiled eggs, and we eat lots of lamb.
+Those rituals symbolize new life, rebirth and forgiveness, but also connect Greeks around the world with their heritage.

 Incorporate elements of your ritual or simple traditions into your meetings to make your points stick.
 Start your meeting with your creed, make the symbols of your fraternity or sorority visible throughout the meeting or share a story about your founders or organization.
-The more we can mimic the addictive qualities of a sermon.
+Mimic the addictive qualities of a sermon.